ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 When using the "Point-to-Point" group rekeying scheme, the group rekeying messages MUST have Content-Format set to "application/ace-groupcomm+cbor" and have the same format used for the Join Response message in {{ssec-join-resp}}, with the following differences.
 Note that this extends the minimal content of a rekeying message as defined in {{Section 6 of RFC9594}} (OPT14).

-* From the Join Response, only the parameters 'gkty', 'key', 'num', 'exp', and 'ace_groupcomm_profile' are present.
+* Of the parameters present in the Join Response message, only the parameters 'gkty', 'key', 'num', 'exp', 'exi', and 'ace_groupcomm_profile' are present.

   The 'key' parameter includes only the following data.

   - The 'ms' parameter, specifying the new OSCORE Master Secret value.
 This parameter MUST be present.

   - The 'contextId' parameter, specifying the new Gid to use as OSCORE ID Context value.
 This parameter MUST be present.

   - The 'salt' value, specifying the new OSCORE Master Salt value.
 This parameter MAY be present.

 * The parameter 'stale_node_ids' MUST also be included, with CBOR label defined in {{ssec-iana-ace-groupcomm-parameters-registry}}.
 This parameter is encoded as a CBOR array, where each element is encoded as a CBOR byte string.
 The order of elements in the CBOR array is irrelevant.
 The parameter is populated as follows.